ist-dresden/composum-dashboard/README.md

 The user interface is automatically set up with the configured services.
 Services that are not configured are not displayed.

-Each service implements bsically a servlet with a set of view or request options, e.g. if the browsers XML view is configured via OSGi with
+Each service implements basically a servlet with a set of view or request options, e.g. if the browsers XML view is configured via OSGi with

 ``com.composum.sling.dashboard.servlet.DashboardXmlView.cfg.json``...